ibm-bluemix-mobile-services/bms-clientsdk-swift-security-googleauthentication/README.md

 ```
 After doing so add your "REVERSED_CLIENT_ID" (located in the `.plist` file you get from the Google developer console) and your "Bundle Identifier" as URL Types in your project.

+### Enable Keychain Sharing
+When using Xcode 8.x, in order to use BMSGoogleAuthentication, you need to enable Keychain Sharing in your app.
+You can enable this feature in the Capabilities tab of your target.

 ## Getting started

 In order to use the Bluemix Mobile Services Google Authentication Swift SDK, add the following imports in the class which you want to use it in: